Yellow Leaves on Coleus

 Symptoms

-- several leaves turning at once rather than just one
+- several leaves across the plant turning at roughly the same time rather than one isolated leaf

-- yellow leaves that also feel soft or limp
+- yellow leaves that also feel soft, limp, or slightly slimy rather than simply discolored

 Causes